microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ### Inspect and modify labels

-After assigning label, there will be times when you want to inspect labels and possibly modify the labels you assigned.
-In this section, how labels can be inspected and modified is being described.
+After assigning label, you might want to inspect and possibly modify the labels you have assigned.
+How these could be performed is described as below.

 #### Inspect label of type "field", "signature", and "selection mark"

 To inspect a label of type "field", "signature", and "selection mark", simply hover on the label key in label pane.
 The corresponding label value will be highlighted with thicker border.
-You can also tell the value by the different color for each label key.
+You could also distinguish the label value of different label key by colors.

 ![Labeling UX_inspect label value](https://user-images.githubusercontent.com/73906265/213136626-aeb6ba8d-5695-43dd-b46e-31a951836176.gif)

 #### Update label value to a label key

-For "field" type label key which is using bounding boxes to specify label value, you are able to add more label value to a label key simply by selecting additional text with bounding boxes and assign to the label key through clicking the label key in pop-up or label pane.
+For "field" type label key, of which label value with bounding boxes is assigned, you are able to add more label value to a label key simply by selecting additional text with bounding boxes and assign to the label key through clicking the label key in pop-up or label pane.
 This action will not overwrite the label value you previously assigned but add the newly-selected value and merge with the original one.

-If a label key is assigned with value specified by bounding boxes and you are now specifying a value with region drawn, the original value from bounding boxes will be overwritten with the new drawing region.
+If a label key is assigned with value specified by bounding boxes and you are now specifying a value with region drawn, the original value from bounding boxes will be overwritten.

 If a label key is assigned with value specified by region and you are now specifying a value with either another drawn region or bounding boxes, the original drawn region value will be overwritten with the new value of the new value from bounding box.